shakfu/cynn/docs/onnx-format.md

 ## Overview

-This document outlines a comprehensive plan to add ONNX export functionality to all five cynn network types: TinnNetwork, GenannNetwork, FannNetwork, FannNetworkDouble, and CNNNetwork.
+This document outlines a possible plan to add ONNX export functionality to all five cynn network types: TinnNetwork, GenannNetwork, FannNetwork, FannNetworkDouble, and CNNNetwork.

 ## Current State Analysis